rlucas585/Rtutorials/Chapter 2/README.md

 So `vector()` can take up to two arguments, specifying `mode` and `length`.
-The `mode` defines the **type** of variables our vector will store, and `length` defines how long our variable is.
+The `mode` defines the **type** of variables our vector will store, and `length` defines how long our vector is.
 With no arguments, `vector()` will default to a logical vector of length 0, as we can see by entering the function into our
 console: